Audit Missing Records Checklist

 Submit a written extension request showing your active search efforts (dates, places checked, vendors contacted) before the original deadline, as examiners can grant reasonable extensions for documented good-faith efforts.

-- You receive follow-up correspondence after your initial response, indicating examiner
+● You received follow-up correspondence after submitting your initial response, which indicates that the examiner found your documentation incomplete or insufficient.

-- You realize records may have been deliberately discarded, and you cannot explain it
+● You have discovered that certain records may have been deliberately discarded, and you cannot provide a clear and credible explanation for their absence.

-- Your response deadline is within 14 days, and you have not yet responded
+● Your response is due within 14 days, and you have not yet submitted the requested documentation or requested an extension.

 - Wage garnishment and bank levy release